MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Using the tool**

-To use Device Guard Readiness Tool to evaluate, complete the following steps:
+To use Device Guard Readiness Tool, complete the following steps:

 -   **Prepare the test PC**